ChilliCream/hotchocolate-docs/docs/subscription.md

 The subscription type is almost implemented like a simple query.
 In many cases subscriptions are raised through mutations, but subscriptions could also be raised through other backend systems.

 In order to enable subscriptions we have to register a subscription provider with our server.
-Subscription provider represent a pub-/sub-system abstraction that handles the events.
+A subscription provider represents a pub/sub system abstraction that handles the events.

 We currently support the following subscription provider: